Mighty Med

 Mighty Med is an American television series created by Jim Bernstein and Andy Schwartz and produced by It's a Laugh Productions for Disney XD.
 It stars Bradley Steven Perry, Jake Short, Paris Berelc, Devan Leos, and Augie Isaac.
 The series aired for two seasons, premiering on October 7, 2013, and running through September 9, 2015.

 Premise

 While at a comic book store called The Domain, which is located in Philadelphia, Pennsylvania, two boys named Kaz and Oliver find themselves in a superhero hospital called Mighty Med upon finding its secret entrance at the local hospital.
-They become doctors and youth observers at Mighty Med under the supervision of Horace Diaz, despite the fact that they are normos, a term given to ordinary humans.
-Kaz and Oliver would often work on various injured superheroes while having some misadventures along the way that would involve encounters with various supervillains.
+They become doctors and youth observers at Mighty Med under the supervision of Horace Diaz, despite the fact that they are "normos" (a term given to ordinary humans).
+Kaz and Oliver work on various injured superheroes while having some misadventures along the way that would involve encounters with various supervillains.